-The Implats Responsible Sourcing of Metals policy is consistent with the Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and is available for perusal on the Implats website (https://www.implats.co.za/pdf/sustainable-key-development-documents/responsible-sourcing-of-metals.pdf).
+The Implats Responsible Sourcing of Metals policy is consistent with the Organisation for Economic Co-operation and Development (OECD) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and extends to addressing adverse ESG factors.
+The policy is available for perusal on the Implats website.

+(https://implats.co.za/pdf/sustainable-key-development-documents/responsible-sourcing-of-metals.pdf).
 Such policy represents an extension of the fundamental Implats values of respect, care and deliver.

 This policy has been utilised to review existing counterparties as well as prospective suppliers of PGM and base metal containing material.

-Impala's Responsible Sourcing Procedure regulates implementation of the policy.
+Impala's Responsible Sourcing of Metals Procedure regulates implementation of the policy.